sfigas01/Pass-Track-AltRpt/replit.md

 # Overview

-PassTrack is a mobile-first fitness class pass tracking application that helps users manage their gym and studio memberships.
+PassTrack is a secure, mobile-first fitness class pass tracking application that helps users manage their gym and studio memberships with user authentication.
 The app allows users to track remaining classes, monitor expiration dates, check into classes, and archive passes they no longer need across multiple fitness studios.
-Built with a React frontend and Express backend, it focuses on clean, accessible design patterns inspired by fitness apps like Nike Training Club and productivity tools like Linear.
+Built with a React frontend and Express backend with Replit Auth integration, it focuses on clean, accessible design patterns inspired by fitness apps like Nike Training Club and productivity tools like Linear.

+## Recent Changes (October 2025)

+**Comprehensive Security Implementation**:
+- Added Replit Auth (OIDC) integration for user authentication
+- All API endpoints now require authentication and filter data by user
+- Landing page for logged-out users with login flow
+- Logout functionality with secure session management
+- Rate limiting on API endpoints (100 requests per 15 min, 5 login attempts per 15 min)
+- Production security headers with Helmet
+- CORS configuration for cross-origin security
+- Input validation using Zod schemas for all create/update operations
+- Database schema updated with users table and userId foreign key on class_passes

 # User Preferences